top of page

 • Reliable, self-motivated, and detail-oriented

-• Experience working with diverse populations; understands importance of communications that reflect both diverse representation and inclusivity
+• Experience working with diverse populations; understands the importance of communications that reflect diverse representation and inclusivity.

 • Proficiency with Microsoft Office (Word, Excel)